 The measures and simulations indicate that the gain of this stage is around 18dB.

-In order to calculate the input impedance of the V847 the hybrid pi model is used for analyzing the small signal behaviour:
+In order to calculate the input impedance of the V847 the hybrid-pi model is used for analyzing the small signal behavior:

 Zin = R1 + (R2’ // RinCommon Emitter Amp)

 - R1 = Input resistor which is 68K.

 - R2'= R2 can be considered as connected to ground, as it is indeed attached to the Q2 emitter that has a very low output impedance.

 - Rin of the Common Emitter Amp = rπ + (β+1)xR4 = (400+1)x510 = 204K